Bmi Doctors

 Missed Doses

-Clinical Trial Data on Efficacy
+Clinical Trial Evidence

 Comparative Analysis with Other Diabetes Medications

-• GLP-1 Receptor Agonists: Compared to other GLP-1 receptor agonists, semaglutide showed superior efficacy in lowering blood sugar levels.
+• GLP-1 Receptor Agonists: Compared to other GLP-1 receptor agonists, semaglutide shows superior efficacy in lowering blood sugar levels.
 The SUSTAIN trials indicated that semaglutide resulted in greater reductions in HbA1c compared to liraglutide and exenatide.

 • Insulin Therapy: While insulin therapy remains crucial for many diabetic patients, especially those with advanced disease, semaglutide offers a non-insulin option with fewer instances of hypoglycemia (low blood sugar episodes).